 After the call, we will email you a summary of our discussion and outline the best course of action to proceed.

-To get started, fill out our “Let’s Talk Questionnaire" and we will set up a time to call you, or you can start a conversation with us using the chat bubble that appears on most of our website pages.
+To get started, fill out our “Let’s Talk Questionnaire" to provide some initial information, or you can start a conversation with us using the chat bubble that appears on most of our website pages.
 You can also call us any time at 1.888.540.1715.

 In this stage we review your application, support documents, and credit reports to insure that they will successfully support a mortgage approval.
 We also determine the best lenders for your needs.

 These days, lenders want to see all application support documentation upfront and the list is exactly what documents most lenders want to see, so take your time and make sure that you provide all the documents requested.
 It will take you time to locate, compile and electronically submit the documents to us, but once you are done, that is the heavy-lifting on your part.

 As your file documentation comes together, we begin to further review your application and determine which of the lenders are the best fit with respect to rate, contract terms, and customer service for your situation.
 Our lenders are in constant contact with our office providing their latest in mortgage products, rates, terms and special deals.
 We also try to determine the lender's time-line for approval, as backlogs do occur.